We are upgrading our recommendation on CarMax to Outperform from

 vehicle purchases by individual consumers, but not sale of

-in-store appraisal process, that do not meet its retail standard
+appraisal process, those which do not meet the company's retail

 southeastern U.S. Chicago, Los Angeles, Houston, Dallas and